AnikaTowsin/causal-inference-psm-new-feature-effect-evaluation/README.md

-# causal-inference-psm-new-effect-evaluation
+# Causal Inference: Estimating Impact  of Surge Heat Map on  Driver Earnings .
-Evaluating the causal effect of a new feature (surge_heat_map) on earnings of drivers using  propensity  matching scores (PSM) on an uber inspired synthetic dataset
+Evaluating the causal effect of a new feature (surge_heat_map) on earnings of drivers using  propensity  matching scores (PSM) on an uber inspired synthetic dataset .